public-awesome/cw-nfts/packages/cw721/README.md

     collection info, withdraw address, creator and minter ownership.
 - `Cw721Query` with `Cw721QueryMsg` e.g. for NFTs, tokens, approvals, various kinds of ownerships (creator and minter).

-Default implementations are opionated and uses a `Cw721Config` store.
-Custom cw721 contracts may re-implement each utlitiy to their own need.
+Default implementations are opinionated and uses a `Cw721Config` store.
+Custom cw721 contracts may re-implement each utility to their own need.

 ### `cw721-base`